TradeBid Arbitration Policy

 Arbitrator means the TradeBid personnel responsible for adjudicating disputes and managing the dispute resolution process contemplated in this Policy.

-As Ismeans the Vehicle is being sold with limited arbitration rights.
+Red Light ” means the Vehicle is being sold as-is with limited arbitration rights.

-Major Deceptionmeans an act, representation or omission that materially affects the value of the vehicle and, having regard to all of the circumstances, would reasonably be regarded as misleading, unprofessional, or unethical.
+Major Deception” means an act, representation or omission that materially affects the value of the vehicle and having regard to all the circumstances, would reasonably be regarded as misleading, unprofessional, or unethical.

 1. Buyer Obligations.
 Before bidding on a vehicle, buyer is required to know the arbitration rules in place for the vehicle.
-In addition, Buyer should carefully review all disclosed information including descriptions, photos, videos, condition reports and vehicle history reports.
+In addition, it is the responsibility of the Buyer to carefully review all disclosed information including descriptions, photos, videos, condition reports and vehicle history reports.
 To preserve arbitration rights, Buyers are strongly encouraged to be diligent in their inspection and research of vehicle purchases within the relevant arbitration period.

 3. Making an Arbitration Claim

 1. Start Arbitration Claim.
 Before starting a Claim, Buyer must pay all amounts owing for the vehicle including any transportation costs.
-Buyer starts arbitration claim by submitting appropriate information and documentation online to TradeBid’s arbitration page through TradeBid’s arbitration portal before the expiry of the arbitration period which is 2 business days from the delivery of the vehicle.
-Buyer submits the following information: Buyer’s name and telephone number; contact person and telephone number; Vehicle Registration, model and year; delivery time; and a description of the issue(s) to be arbitrated and attaches any supporting documentation.
+Buyer starts arbitration claim by submitting appropriate information and documentation online to TradeBid’s arbitration page through TradeBid’s arbitration form located in my dashboard section before the expiry of the arbitration period which is 2 business days from the delivery of the vehicle.
+Buyer submits the following information: Buyer’s name and telephone number; contact person and telephone number; Vehicle Registration, Current Mileage, model and year; delivery time; and a description of the issue(s) to be arbitrated and attaches any supporting documentation.
+Arbitration claims that are not submitted through the arbitration form will not be considered.

 2. Submit Supporting Documentation.
-No later than 2 business days after starting the claim, buyer is required to submit supporting documentation including but not limited to: (i) the original online description of the Vehicle (condition report, Vehicle detail page, etc.) (ii) digital photographs of the defect(s) underlying the Claim, (iii) diagnostic reporting and wholesale (not retail) repair estimates from an independent and reputable source or evidence of an appointment scheduled in order to obtain such repair estimates; and (iv) bill of lading, transport release form, or other form of delivery receipt from transportation company, if applicable.
+No later than 3 business days after submitting the claim, buyer is required to submit supporting documentation including but not limited to: (i) the original online description of the Vehicle (condition report, Vehicle detail page, etc.) (ii) digital photographs of the defect(s) underlying the Claim, (iii) diagnostic reporting and wholesale (not retail) repair estimates from a 3rd party independent and reputable source , transport release form, or other form of delivery receipt from the transportation company, if applicable.
 Seller has two (2) business days to respond to arbitrator’s inquiries and preliminary findings.
 If seller fails to respond within the time limit, the arbitrator may decide the arbitration claim without further input from seller.
 If the arbitration results in cancellation of the sale or other remedy in favour of buyer, the Seller is required to reimburse Buyer its transportation costs and up to €100 of costs incurred (verified by invoice and before taxes) of obtaining repair estimates.
 Seller is required to pay any award amount that is determined by the arbitrator to be payable within three (3) business days.
 If payment is not received within the time limit, TradeBid reserves the right to assess a late payment charge and/or deduct the award amount from any amounts payable by TradeBid to Seller.

 1. Buyer’s Obligations.
 Buyer will not use any vehicle that is subject to an arbitration Claim.
-Buyer may lose the right to make or continue a claim if buyer drives the vehicle other than for test driving purposes (not to exceed 100 kms).
+Buyer may lose the right to make or continue a claim if buyer drives the vehicle other than for test driving purposes (not to exceed 50 kms).
 Pending a final decision on the claim, buyer must, at its own expense, take reasonable steps to care for, preserve, secure and store the vehicle until the vehicle is properly returned.
 Buyer is not entitled to charge any parking, marshalling or other fees in connection with its preservation of the Vehicle.
 Buyer will be charged the cost of damage repair and/or assessed a penalty fee for any breach of this provision.
+Under the following circumstances, at the discretion of TradeBid, an arbitration case may be considered void:

-3. Vehicle History Report Disclosures.
+4. Vehicle History Report Disclosures.
 Each Vehicle is accompanied by a Vehicle History Report powered by VMS.
 Arbitration is not available for disclosures in a Vehicle History Report.
 Please ensure that you review the Vehicle History Report carefully before bidding.
+TradeBid is not responsible for the accuracy and completeness of all disclosures regardless of whether Seller has relied on third party resources (e.g. inspection product, vehicle listing service, electronic data vehicle history report, vehicle registration decoder, etc.).

-5. Investigation.
+6. Investigation.
 The Arbitrator will review only issues identified in the initial Claim.
 The Arbitrator may, but is not required to, consult with the Buyer, Seller or both parties to gain a better understanding of the issue(s) under arbitration.
 Depending on the issue, the Arbitrator may also seek the advice of mechanics, trained vehicle inspectors or other automotive professionals.
-When appropriate, the Arbitrator may refer the Vehicle to an external resource such as a specialty shop for consultation.
+When appropriate, the Arbitrator may refer the Vehicle to an external resource such as a motor assessor for consultation.

-6. Decision.
+7. Decision.
 After completing the investigation, the Arbitrator will decide whether the arbitration Claim is valid.
-Before deciding what the remedy should be, the Arbitrator may attempt to mediate a resolution between the Buyer and the Seller.
+Before deciding what, the remedy should be, the Arbitrator may attempt to mediate a resolution between the Buyer and the Seller.
 If agreement cannot be reached, the Arbitrator will decide the appropriate remedy, if any.

-7. Remedies.
+8. Remedies.
 The Arbitrator has a broad discretion to grant any remedy or relief that he/she considers to be fair and reasonable in the circumstances.
 The purpose of the arbitration remedy is to ensure that the Buyer is fairly compensated for its loss.
-In some circumstances, such as where a Disclosure does not affect the value of the particular Vehicle, there may be no loss and thus no remedy.
-Remedies could involve: cancellation of the sale and refund of the purchase price, reimbursement of costs and/or expenses incurred including transportation costs, partial refund of the purchase price, repair of defect at Seller’s expense, repair of defect with the costs apportioned between the Buyer and the Seller, no financial or other compensation, or similar remedies.
+In some circumstances, such as where a Disclosure does not affect the value of the Vehicle, there may be no loss and thus no remedy.

-8. Arbitration Fees and Costs.
+9. Arbitration Fees and Costs.
 TradeBid reserves the right to assess an arbitration Fee against the Buyer and/or Seller.
 If TradeBid incurs costs as part of its investigation (e.g. referral to an external resource, towing, transportation, etc.) the Arbitrator, as part of the remedy imposed, will determine liability to pay the costs incurred.
-Arbitrations that result in the cancellation of a Vehicle sale may be subject to a void Fee at TradeBid’s discretion.

 Exceptions: